nikhilvashisht/nikhilvashisht/README.md

 # Hey there 👋

 ### I am a final year student @ NSUT, Delhi.
-I am into backend development, having experience with Django, Node.js, Express.js and databases like MySQL and SQLITE.
+I am into backend development, having experience with Django, Node.js, Express.js and databases like MongoDB and SQLITE.
 I also have experience with frontend frameworks such as React.js and Flutter.

 Connect with me :